 This format is more experiential.
 Authors offer shorter theoretical material which will then be illustrated by discussion and, sometimes, exercises.
 The presenters are expected to encourage participants to share their thoughts and experiences in a more informal way.

 Poster presentations are especially welcome to the conference, as they are a great opportunity to share case studies or any aspects of ongoing or comlpeted research.

 The abstracts should contain up to 250 words.
 Please, select up to six keywords that describe the content of your abstract to help us link your proposal to the themes of the conference.
-For paper presentations, sub-plenaries and workshops, the abstracts should contain an overview of the work presented.
+For paper presentations and workshops, the abstracts should contain an overview of the work presented.
+For subplenaries, the abstract should contain an overview of the common work to be presented and seperate abstract, each for every presenter of the subplenary.
 For poster presentations, the structure of the abstract can be divided into the following sections: Introduction, Results, Discussion, Conclusions.
 Please, state if you will need audio-visual support.